-The project site would not provide suitable habitat for American badgers.
-Although this species is known to occur within areas with friable soils which support California ground squirrels, it prefers open habitats (herbaceous growth, shrubs or forest).
+American badgers are known to occur within areas with friable soils which support California ground squirrels.
+However, it prefers open habitats (herbaceous growth, shrubs or forest).
 Furthermore, the loss of linkages to large tracks of open grassland further minimizes the potential presence of this species on the subject property.
-At best, American badgers would be a transient species on the project site and it is unlikely that development of the project would result in impacts to American badger.
+At best, American badgers would be a transient species around the project site.

 The burrowing owl is a small, terrestrial owl of open prairie and grassland habitats.
 It inhabits relatively flat dry open grasslands where tree and shrub canopies provide minimal cover.
 This species is found in close association with California ground squirrels, using the abandoned burrows of these squirrels for shelter, roosting, and nesting.
 Burrowing owls are colonially nesting raptors, and colony size is indicative of habitat quality.
-While it is not uncommon to find burrowing owls in developed and cultivated areas, habitat quality on the project site would not be considered conducive to roosting or supportive of colonial growth.
+While it is not uncommon to find burrowing owls in developed and cultivated areas, habitat quality around the project site would not be considered conducive to roosting or supportive of colonial growth.

 The Swainson Hawk requires a supply of small mammals such as young ground squirrels as prey for nestlings and elevated perches for hunting.
 Therefore, it favors open and semi-open country.
 The Swainson is considered to be generally tolerant of people and attracted to certain agricultural operations which disturb soils and displace prey which burrow or nest in those soils or from farm equipment which turn up insects.
-Soil disturbing activities do not occur on the subject property and as previously stated, heavy activity surrounding the subject property make the site less favorable to prey.
+Soil disturbing activities do not generally occur on the subject property and as previously stated, heavy activity surrounding the subject property make the site less favorable to prey.

 Tricolored blackbirds nest in cattails, bulrushes, Himalaya berry, and agricultural silage, in areas that are flooded or otherwise defended against easy access by predators.
 Tricolored blackbirds forage away from nesting sites, and large colonies require large foraging areas; the birds eat insects, small fruits, seeds, and small aquatic life.
 Suitable habitat for foraging includes irrigated pasture, dry rangeland, and dairy operations providing successive harvest and flooding conditions.
 Orchards, row crops, and vineyards may also occasionally and briefly be used as foraging habitat; however, even these areas are not known to sustain breeding colonies.
-There is little potential that tricolored blackbirds would forage over the project site.
+There is little potential that tricolored blackbirds would forage on or around the project site.
 Habitat suitable for nesting tricolored blackbirds is not found on the project site.

-Horned larks, which feed on seeds and insects, are ground nesting and the frequent disturbances on or near the project site probably precludes the site from use as nesting habitat.
+Horned larks, which feed on seeds and insects, are ground nesting and the frequent disturbances on or near the project site likely preclude use as nesting habitat.

-Pallid bat, hoary bat, and western mastiff bat are relatively reclusive and probably do not breed on the project site, but they may forage on or near the site from time to time.
+Pallid bat, hoary bat, and western mastiff bat are relatively reclusive and probably do not breed on the project site, but they may forage near the site from time to time.
 Hoary bats and western mastiff bats eat insects, while pallid bats eat insects, other invertebrates, and small vertebrates that they find on the ground or on vegetation.
 The project site would not constitute uniquely important habitat for these species.

 Use of ruderal/nonnative grassland habitat by native terrestrial vertebrates is generally considered common in agricultural fields and or riparian areas such as those present within the broader area surrounding the subject property.
-However, the location of the project site in proximity to a freeway, busy streets, a railroad, and construction minimize its value or regular accessibility to most native animals.
+However, the location of the project site in proximity to substantial residential development, an airport, and an expressway, and its use as public street rights-of-way, minimize or preclude its value or regular accessibility to most native animals.
 This includes birds and small mammals which serve as an attractant to both foraging raptors, such as hawks and owls, and mammalian predators; as well as, those terrestrial and/or ground-nesting special status species preferring open prairie and/or grassland habitats.